neoforged/.github/primers/1.21.4/index.md

     - `LivingEntity`
         - `isLookingAtMe` no longer takes in a `Predicate<LivingEntity>`, and array of `DoubleSupplier`s is now an array of `double`s
         - `hasLineOfSight` takes in a double instead of a `DoubleSupplier`
-- `net.minecraft.world.entity.monster.creaking.CreakingTransient#tearDown` no longer takes in a `DamageSource`
+- `net.minecraft.world.entity.animal.Bee#attractsBees` is now public
 - `net.minecraft.world.entity.player`
     - `Inventory#setPickedItem` -> `addAndPickItem`
     - `Player#getPermissionLevel` is now public
+    - `StackedContents$IngredientInfo` is now an interface that acts like a predicate for accepting some item.
 - `net.minecraft.world.entity.projectile.FishingHook` no longer takes in the `ItemStack`
 - `net.minecraft.world.inventory.Slot#getNoItemIcon` now returns a single `ResourceLocation` rather than a pair of them
 - `net.minecraft.world.item`
     - `Item$TooltipContext#of` now takes in the `Player` viewing the item
     - `MobBucketItem` now requires a `Mob` entity type
+- `net.minecraft.world.item.crafting`
+    - `Ingredient` now implements `StackedContents$IngredientInfo<Holder<Item>>`
+        - `items` now returns a stream instead of a list
+    - `PlacementInfo#slotInfo` -> `slotsToIngredientIndex`, not one-to-one
 - `net.minecraft.world.level.Level#addParticle` now takes in a boolean representing if the particle should always be shown
 - `net.minecraft.world.level.block`
     - `Block#getCloneItemStack` -> `state.BlockBehaviour#getCloneItemStack`, now protected
     - `CherryLeavesBlock` -> `ParticleLeavesBlock`
     - `CreakingHeartBlock#canSummonCreaking` -> `isNaturalNight`
-    - `MultifaceBlock` is no longer abstract
+    - `MultifaceBlock` is no longer abstract and implements `SimpleWaterloggedBlock`
         - `getSpreader` -> `MultifaceSpreadeableBlock#getSpreader`
     - `SculkVeinBlock` is now an instance of `MultifaceSpreadeableBlock`
     - `SnowyDirtBlock#isSnowySetting` is now protected
+- `net.minecraft.world.level.block.entity.BeehiveBlockEntity#addOccupant` now takes in a `Bee` rather than an `Entity`
 - `net.minecraft.world.level.block.state.BlockBehaviour#getCloneItemStack`, `$BlockStateBase#getCloneItemStack` now takes in a boolean representing if there is infinite materials and whether the current block data should be saved.
 - `net.minecraft.world.level.chunk.ChunkGenerator#createStructures` now takes in the `Level` resource key, only used for profiling
 - `net.minecraft.world.level.levelgen.feature.configurations`